 Darien Civic Engagement Project

-- Gain research skills on civic education rates in the United States
+- Research civic education practices in the US

-- Applicants must have a minimum GPA of 3.0
+- Current Rutgers University undergraduate student with a minimum GPA of 3.0

 - Detail-orientated and responsible attitude